 Remember the golden rule: Efficiency Saves Money!

 In the above discussion, lets point out something important.
 Above we talked about the mean lumens of a 400W Metal Halide to be around 20,500 lumens.
 Our 150W retrofit kit produces 23,250 lumens, but instead of burning 455 watts, it consumes only 150 watts.

 That represents a 66% savings in energy consumed to produce more light.
 But the truth of the matter, 23,250 lumens to replace 400W Metal Halide is over kill.
 For years, we have been selling our 100W HID Retrofit at 15,500 lumens to replace 400W Metal Halide.
 Here is a recent example by a customer did.
 He wanted to compare our retrofit kit vs his existing Metal Halide fixture.

-In the comparison picture below, the LED produces so much light it casts a shadow from the pole in the light generated by the metal halide light.
+In the comparison picture below, the LED produces enough light to cast a shadow from the pole in the light generated by the metal halide light.

 5. Savings on Maintenance

-We have just as many customers wanting to convert to LED because of maintenance savings as they do for energy savings.
+We have many customers who convert to LED because of maintenance savings.
 Think about what we discussed, over the life of the LED product, a customer would have to do 5-6 bulb replacements.
 The higher the installation height, the higher the cost of replacement.
-And if you have a facility loaded with lights, this becomes a significant budget amount every year that you must take into consideration.
+If you have a facility loaded with lights, this can be a significant recurring cost every year.

-Now, we know that reduced maintenance time on lights does not translate into dollars saved because it is highly unlikely that people will lose their jobs over the fact there is much less work to do.
-However, these people will have time to now work on things that matter, like fixing the machines that make the company money instead on replacing lights that cost the company money.
+Reduced maintenance time on lights do not translate into dollars saved.
+This is because it is unlikely that people will lose their jobs over the fact there is much less work to do.
+These people will have time to focus on other tasks.
+Focusing on more important maintenance can be very important to any business.